by Joe Dyke and Steve Weizman

 “There is no coup in Israel, but rather those that have barricaded themselves in power,” he said.

-The indictment comes with crunch talks due to forming a government, after two inconclusive general elections left the country’s political system deadlocked.
+The indictment comes with crunch talks due on forming a government, after two inconclusive general elections left the country’s political system deadlocked.

 Netanyahu is not legally required to resign unless he is convicted and any subsequent appeals process is exhausted, but political pressure is likely to be intense.